-The trustee has not previously made a family trust election specifying an income year before the 2004-05 income year or an interposed entity election specifying a day in an income year before the 2004-05 income year, but the trustee wants to make a family trust election specifying the 2004-05 income year and an interposed entity election specifying a day in the 2004-05 income year in accordance with sections 272-80 and 272-85 of Schedule 2F to the ITAA 1936, respectively.
+The trustee has not previously made a family trust election specifying an income year before the 2005-06 income year or an interposed entity election specifying a day in an income year before the 2005-06 income year, but the trustee wants to make a family trust election specifying the 2005-06 income year and an interposed entity election specifying a day in the 2005-06 income year in accordance with sections 272-80 and 272-85 of Schedule 2F to ITAA 1936, respectively.

-The trustee prints code X T at .
-The trustee provides details in a Family trust election and/or family trust revocation 2005 specifying the 2004-05 income year, as well as an Interposed entity election 2005 specifying a day in the 2004-05 income year.
-The completed election forms are attached to the fund return.
+The trustee prints code YU at .
+The trustee provides details in a Family trust election and/or family trust revocation 2006 specifying the 2005-06 income year, as well as an Interposed entity election 2006 specifying a day in the 2005-06 income year.

-The trustee previously made a family trust election specifying the 1995-96 income year in accordance with section 272-80 of Schedule 2F to the ITAA 1936 and item 22 of Schedule 1 to the Trust Loss Act and is revoking the family trust election from a day in the 2004-05 income year in accordance with subsections 272-80(6) to (8) of Schedule 2F to the ITAA 1936.
+The trustee previously made a family trust election specifying the 1995-96 income year in accordance with section 272-80 of Schedule 2F to ITAA 1936 and item 22 of Schedule 1 to the Trust Loss Act and is revoking the family trust election from a day in the 2005-06 income year in accordance with subsections 272-80(6) to (8) of Schedule 2F to ITAA 1936.
 The trustee has not made any interposed entity elections.

-The trustee prints code B R at .
-The trustee completes the Family trust election and/or family trust revocation 2005 and attaches it to the fund return.
+The trustee prints code B R at 1.
+The trustee completes the Family trust election and/or family trust revocation 2006.

 The trustee previously made a family trust election which specified a day in the 2000-01 income year.
-The trustee took advantage of the one-off opportunity in Practice Statement PS LA 2004/1 (GA) by lodging a declaration requesting that the election apply from the 1995-96 income year.
+The trustee took advantage of the one-off opportunity in Law Administration Practice Statement PS LA 2004/1 (GA) by lodging a declaration requesting that the election apply from the 1995-96 income year.

-The trustee prints code B (the code for the earlier year) at .
-The trustee does not need to complete a Family trust election and/or family trust revocation 2005 or attach it to the fund return.
+The trustee prints code B (the code for the earlier year) at 1.
+The trustee does not need to complete a Family trust election and/or family trust revocation 2006 or attach it to the fund return.